tobias-wilfert/ritacalc/README.md

-# ritacalc
+# Ritacalc

-Calculate your avarage as a student of Sint-Rita.
+A php program to calculate your averagre grade as a student of Sint-Rita.

+This project is not yet completed but rather a prove of concept.